tus/TUSKit/README.md

 # Usage
 ------
-Please refrence the Example Project for usage examples while documenation is beign written.
+Please refrence the Example Project for usage examples while documentation is being written.

 # About [tus.io](http://tus.io):